CAMeL-Lab/arafix_ocr/README.md

 - Download srilm: Navigate to this [link](http://www.speech.sri.com/projects/srilm/download.html) and download version of 1.7.3 of srilm
 - Move srilm: Move srilm to the main directory of this repository
 - Run the following commands:

   ```cd code```

   ```sh install.sh```

-  This command will install all the required dependencies for arafix.
+  The previous command will install all the required dependencies for arafix.
 The tool should be ready to use!

 ## File Organization

 ## Usage

+To run arafix, do the following:
+1) Open code/arafix.sh in a text editor
+2) Modify variables as needed
+3) Open terminal and navigate to arafix_ocr
+4) ```cd code```
+5) ```sh arafix.sh```

+arafix.sh variables:
+- config_name: which config file should arafix read the settings from
+- book_name: which book should arafix run on
+- start_page: which page should arafix start running from
+- end_page: which page should arafix run till (inclusive)

 ### [Optional] Configuration